 Whether the M.2 SSD supports PCI-E or SATA channel depends on the main control chip.
 For instance, the main control of the Samsung SM951 M.2 256GB SSD is the MDX PCI-E 3.0 which is a PCI-E controller, while the Samsung PM851 M.2 uses a traditional SATA3 controller.
 If apply the M.2 port which supports PCI-E and SATA channel such as GIGABYTE Z97X-UD3H to two SSDs, the Z97X-UD3H can be recognized by both SSDs.

 What’s the difference between PCI-E SSD and SATA SSD?

 Speed depends on the M.2 channel.
 It is just like the huge difference in a car’s speed when it is on the highway or rough mountain road.

 The SATA 3.0 channel’s theoretical broadband is 6GB/s and its theoretical limiting transferring speed is 600MB/s.
 Like all the SSD with the SATA port in the market, the Samsung PM851’s maximum read speed is less than 600MB/s.
 In the meantime, the theoretical transferring broadband of the M.2 motherboard supporting PCI-E channel is 10GB/s.
 The Samsung SM951 M.2 256GB SSD’s sequential read speed reaches 1600MB/s exceeding SATA3.0 SSD’ limiting transferring speed.

 What’s the difference in two types’ price?

 What the public concern most is the difference in their price.
-Of course, there is big difference in two SSDs’ price.
+Of course, there is a big difference in two SSDs’ price.
 At present, the PCI-E SSD’s price is higher than the SATA SSD’s.
-The SATA M.2 SSD’s price is in the same level with the SATA SSD.
+The SATA M.2 SSD’s price is on the same level with the SATA SSD.

 First of all, such information will be mentioned in the product’s production on the official website.